Twitch Scraper avatar

 💳 Pricing

 This Actor uses pay-per-event pricing.
 Channel profile rows use the channel event because they can include richer profile and enrichment data.
-Stream, game, clip, and video rows use the lighter Twitch item event.
+Stream, game, clip, and video rows use the lighter item event.

 You only pay for rows that are successfully saved to the dataset.
 Unavailable channels, missing videos, and empty searches do not create paid output rows.